iris (n.)

 Faculty Advisor: Erica Cavanagh

-Design Team Members: Matthew Antolick, Jo Buckley, Nhung Huynh, Alejandro Lopez, Charissa Park, and Libby Pumphery
+Design Team Members: Jo Buckley, Nhung Huynh, Alejandro Lopez, Charissa Park, Libby Pumphery, and Isabella Swatosh

-Contributing Prose Editors: Josh Black, Anna Coffey, Alexis Crosen, Jacob Dinman, Cait Emery, Charlie Filiatrault, Addison Kalina, Grace Kliewer, Sienna Lardizabal, Chapel Ormond, Cameron Parker, Ella Patterson, Michaela Powell, Ava-Grace Son, and Charlotte Steuble
+Contributing Prose Editors: Anna Coffey, Alexis Crosen, Cait Emery, Charlie Filiatrault, Addison Kalina, Grace Kliewer, Sienna Lardizabal, Chapel Ormond, Cameron Parker, Ella Patterson, Ava-Grace Son, and Charlotte Steuble

 Contributing Poetry Editors: Via Chapin, Alin Freitag, Maggie Goodman, AnnMarie Hall, Kayla Koldys, Emily LaBonte, Penelope Masley, Copper Muething, and Fabio Rocabado